 05. Administrator Approval.
 The Administrator may approve other forms of identification on a case-by-case basis.
 (3-15-22)

-06. Removal of Individual Animal Identification.
-No approved animal identification shall be removed, tampered with or otherwise altered.
+06. Removal of Official Identification.
+It is unlawful to remove, tamper with or otherwise alter livestock official identification.
 (3-15-22)

-522. Content Of Records For Approved Livestock Trader Lots.
+522. Records For Approved Livestock Trader Lots.

-All approved livestock trader lots shall keep accurate and complete records of all cattle that enter, leave or die on the premises.
+All approved livestock trader lots shall keep accurate and complete records such that cattle purchased may be traced to the previous location and/or owner.
+Records must be maintained for a period of not less than two (2) years and shall be made available to the Administrator upon request. of all cattle that enter, leave or die on the premises.
 These records shall readily show: (3-15-22)

-01. Name, Telephone Number, and Address.
-The name, telephone number, and address of: (3-15-22)
+01. Owner Name, Telephone Number, and Address.

-a.
-The owner of the cattle prior to acquisition by the livestock dealer; and (3-15-22)

-b.
-The person delivering the cattle to the livestock trader lot.
-(3-15-22)

 02. Identification.
 Identification, approved by the Administrator, for the cattle entering the livestock trader lot.
 (3-15-22)

-03. Previous Location.
-The location where cattle were held prior to entering the livestock trader lot shall be either the NAIS premises identification number or the physical address of the premises.
-(3-15-22)
+03. Address of Previous Location.

 04. The Date of Entry.
 The date the cattle enter a livestock trader lot.
 (3-15-22)